slipstream/SlipStreamDocumentation/docs/release_notes/stable_releases.rst

 Version v3.8 is the first stable release of the v3 series.
-There are major underlying changes to make this release more stable, robust, and performant, including the introduction of Elasticsearch as a database, switching from CentOS 6 to CentOS 7, and numerous bug fixes.
+There are major underlying changes to make this release more stable, robust, and performant, including the introduction of Elasticsearch as a database (hsqldb still needed until the transition to Elastisearch is complete), switching from CentOS 6 to CentOS 7, and numerous bug fixes.

 In addition, there are a number of new features to make this attactive